can my friend adopt my baby

 Financial Support

-We make the adoption as smooth as possible for you.
+Texas Adoption Center makes the adoption as smooth as possible for you.
 If finances are an issue, we will take a look to see how we can help.
 The law limits the ways we can support you financially.
-But, in the past, we’ve helped birth mothers with utilities, groceries, phone bills, laundry, and personal care items.
+But, in the past, we’ve helped birth mothers with housing, utilities, groceries, phone bills, laundry, and personal care items.

 Housing and Transportation